 Discover upcoming public holiday dates for Greece and start planning to make the most of your time off.

-According to recently published international labor statistics, Greece is among a limited number of countries in the European Union that allows employees generous time off for holiday observances.
 National holidays, also known as mandatory holidays are celebrated nationwide.
 In addition to designated National holidays, various public holidays are observed in local communities or municipalities.

 Greek law mandates that every Sunday throughout the year is designated as a public holiday.
 As a deeply religious country, Greek employees are allowed to observe many Catholic and Orthodox holidays.
 Many Greek municipalities observe what is known as “Name Day” or “Liberation Day” in honor of a region’s designated patron saint.
 Greek employees are entitled to observe many Catholic and Orthodox religious holidays.
 Although not officially designated as National holidays, most employees are allowed time off for these observances.

 Greece also allows employees time off for celebrations of the changing seasons including March Equinox, June Solstice, September Equinox and December Solstice.
-Although not recognized by all employers, most employees are granted request for leave with pay for these observances.
+Although not recognised by all employers, most employees are granted request for leave with pay for these observances.